 Her installation ‘A Crash Course in Clouspotting (the subversive act of horizontality)’ was presented at The South Bank Centre, Unlimited Festival 2018 and at CENART, the National Centre for the Arts, Mexico City 2019.
 A new version of the piece has been commissioned for Camden Alive 2020.

 Raquel is currently developing a dance theatre solo entitled ‘Rest Room’ telling some of 150+ resting stories she has collected.

 Raquel co-founded Lost Dog in 2004 and co-directed all productions up to and including the 2011 Place Prize Winner ‘It Needs Horses’.
-I re-joined the company in 2015 as associate co-director on ‘Paradise Lost (lies unopened beside me)’ nominated for a Southbank Sky Arts Award 2016.
-She is currently associate artist on Lost Dog's new show 'Juliet + Romeo's Guide to Long Life and a Happy Marriage', which received 5 star reviews in The Guardian & Time out, and tours nationally & internationally in 2018 / 2019. .
+She re-joined the company in 2015 as associate co-director on ‘Paradise Lost (lies unopened beside me)’ nominated for a Southbank Sky Arts Award 2016.
+She is currently associate artist on Lost Dog's 'Juliet + Romeo' which received 5 star reviews in The Guardian & Time out, and continues to tour nationally.

 In 2017 she collaborated with Rachel Bagshaw as movement director on 'The Shape of the Pain' winner of a 2017 Fringe First Award and published by Oberon.
 In 2019 she was movement director on Headlong & The Royal Exchange’s new production of ‘Mother Courage'‘ directed by Amy Hodge, which received 4 stars in the Observer.

 The Resting Spaces Network